ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/introduction.md

 ### Introduction

-The script in the editor is GraphQL.
-[GraphQL](https://graphql.org/) is a concise language for making queries.
+<a href="https://vega.xyz/" target="_blank">Vega Protocol</a> is a decentralized derivatives trading platform.

-[Vega Protocol](https://vega.xyz/) is a decentralized derivatives trading platform.
+The script in the editor is GraphQL. <a href="https://graphql.org/" target="_blank">GraphQL</a> is a concise language for making queries.

-Vega provides APIs to allow you to interact with the system in a flexible way.
-In this guide we walk through using the GraphQL API.
+In this guide we walk through using the Vega Protocol GraphQL API.

-You can use GraphQL to access every aspect of Vega Protocol.
-You have great power.
+You can use GraphQL to access every aspect of Vega Protocol from viewing markets, subscribing to live updates, placing orders, and even governing the protocol.

 #### Assets